luky007/ZR4M/README.md

 # How to install it

-Copy this repo to the Maya script folder.
+Copy this repo, rename it to ZR4M and place it to the Maya script folder.
-Usually has this structure:
+Usually has this path:

 ```bash
 C:\Users\$USER\Documents\maya\$MAYA_VERSION\scripts\